Do you check your book title before publishing?

 Gloth: 4.
 What’s this word Gloth?
 It’s a word I invented for my one of my series of books, and one that is not at all useful in search.
-Okay, live and learn and yes, it was a dumb move on my part.
+Okay, live and learn and yes, I didn’t really know then how much of a dumb move it was on my part.

 Dream: 36, 538.
-Another truly overused word in book titles.
+Another truly overused word in the titles of fiction books.
 Oddly enough, nightmare only returned 2,873, so there’s a hint.
-Use an antonym!
+Use an antonym.

 Okay, one last killer word.

 War: 99,896.
 Well, if you want a word in your title that is very popular, try this one.
 But expect to wait a very long while for war enthusiasts to find your book amongst nearly 100,000 titles.